daemoncibsec/subenumerator/README.md

   <br>
 </h1>

-Subenumerator is a fast and easy-to-usetool that allows to automatize subdomains recon.
+Subenumerator is a fast and easy-to-use tool that allows to automatize subdomains recon.
 It written in Python to allow the cybersecurity specialist having a quick lookup to accessible webpages, redirections and other types of codes in web pages.
 The tool shines specially in Bug Bounty, where many domains exists but only few are accessible.

 ## Installation